SeojinSeojin/OperatingSystemSimulator/README.md

 Shout out to Prof. Ryu

+This project earned me the highest grade in my Operating Systems class.

 ## Term #1 : Round Robin Scheduler

 This project aims to simulate the Round-Robin scheduling algorithm, one of the operating system scheduling techniques.
 To organize a complex process management system, a primary process creates and manages ten child processes, and the parent and child processes exchange messages with each other through an Inter-Process Communication (IPC) message queue.
 Each child process performs tasks according to a fixed time quantity and can generate IO bursts according to a random probability.
 When an IO Burst occurs, it immediately leaves the execution state and returns after performing IO operations.
 The main goal of this project is to implement a Round-Robin scheduler, understand how it works, and analyze the impact of scheduling parameters such as Time Quantum on the efficiency of the scheduler.